 When the visitor finally leaves, the eyes turn into the staring glaring mode again, some scanning the horizon for possible intruders.

-If more people enter the territory of the eyes, all the interaction will be a lot more chaotic and the eyes will shut quite fast only to open after a while again.
+If more people enter the territory of the eyes, all the interaction will be a lot more chaotic.